NUENDO

 They sound great and are very light-weight so they can be worn comfortably

-APC 1000-Watt Uninterruptable Power Supply, so all
+APC 1000-Watt Uninterruptable Power Supply, which conditions

-microphones and headphones require additional time, and this depends
+and headphones require additional time, and this depends

 on how many need to be set up.
-With proper prior planning, an
+I meet with clients before we start a project

 extremely comfortable and rewarding recording/mixing experience can